CARROLL C&D WASTE MANAGEMENT FACILITY

 THE CARROLL C&D WASTE MANAGEMENT FACILITY

-No Solid Waste Management Facility can materially address the first priority of the hierarchy of solid waste management; however, the Carroll C&D Waste Management Facility provides services that satisfy the second, third and fourth priorities of the New York Solid Waste Management Plan.
-As described in the application, operations at the proposed facility include screening of the incoming waste, where readily processed materials will be removed for reuse.
-Amenable wastes will be recycled/repurposed or recovered for boiler fuel.
-The landfill will accept wastes that cannot be economically processed and will be available as a necessary element to dispose of residue from the recycling operation.
+No solid waste management facility can materially address the first priority of the hierarchy of solid waste management; however, the Carroll C&D Waste Management Facility provides services that satisfy the second, third and fourth priorities of the New York Solid Waste Management Plan.
+As described in the application, operations at the proposed facility include screening of the incoming waste, where readily salvageable materials will be removed for reuse.
+Amenable wastes will be recycled/repurposed or recovered.
+For example, clean wood waste will be processed into clean wood grids which can be used for boiler fuel.
+See the Recycling Facility page for more information.
+The landfill will accept wastes that cannot be economically processed and will be available as a necessary element to dispose of residue from the processing operation.

 According to the County's approved Local Solid Waste Management Plan, the county has "made a commitment to encourage private sector participation in its solid waste management program.
 Consistent with this is the encouragement of the maximum degree of competition in the private sector in order to assure the best service and most cost-effective solutions to solid waste management problems."